core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 When using the pairwise mode of Group OSCORE, messages are protected and processed as in {{RFC8613}}, with the modifications described in this section.
 The security objectives of the pairwise mode are discussed in {{ssec-sec-objectives}}.

+The possible use of the pairwise mode is indicated by the Group Manager as part of the group data provided to candidate group members when joining the group, according to which the parameters AEAD Algorithm and Pairwise Key Agreement Algorithm in the Security Context are set (see {{sec-context}}).

-The pairwise mode takes advantage of an existing Security Context for the group mode to establish a Security Context shared exclusively with any other member.
-In order to use the pairwise mode in a group that uses also the group mode, the signature scheme of the group mode MUST support a combined signature and encryption scheme.
-This can be, for example, signature using ECDSA, and encryption using AES-CCM with a key derived with ECDH.
-For encryption and decryption operations, the AEAD Algorithm from the Common Context is used (see {{ssec-common-context-aead-alg}}).
+The pairwise mode takes advantage of an existing Security Context to establish keying material shared exclusively with any other member.
+For encryption and decryption operations in pairwise mode, the AEAD Algorithm from the Common Context is used (see {{ssec-common-context-aead-alg}}).

+In order to use the pairwise mode in a group where the group mode is also used (i.e., Group Encryption Algorithm and Signature Algorithm in the Security Context are set), the signature scheme of the group mode MUST support a combined signature and encryption scheme.
+For example, this can rely on signing operations using ECDSA, and encryption operations using AES-CCM with keying material derived through ECDH.

 The pairwise mode does not support external verifiers of source authentication and message integrity like the group mode does (see {{sec-processing-signature-checker}}).